SystangoTechnologies/Hapiness/README.md

 ## Hapiness
 Production ready Hapi boilerplate application.

-## Credits
-Thanks to [ravisuhag/jolly](https://github.com/ravisuhag/jolly) for his wonderful boilerplate app which became the base of Hapiness.

 ## Description
 'Hapiness' boilerplate application serves as a great starting point for all the Hapi.js developers who were looking for a platform for their production server.